Awalrod/AndroidCanOpenDemo/README.md

 A demo app that monitors a canopen network
 ##Synopsis[](TODO: Name the java-canopen package and provide links)
 This app is part of a larger project to control and monitor canopen networks from the conveniance of a mobile device.
 A Java-CanOpen interface  listens to the network and updates the object dictionary accordingly.
+The subentries and values in them are represented by profiles within the app
 The application listens to events fired by changes in the object dictionary and acts upon them.
 This app is meant to demonstrate a potential usage of the java-canopen package.